techbrett/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 Toll bypass isn't allowed for India wireline or wireless numbers.

-- When a Teams user with a wireless or wireline number originates a call from within India to somebody outside of India, you must ***not*** bypass the service of the India telecom operator (for example, by transferring or rerouting the call through your Teams VoIP network).
+- When a Teams user with Operator Connect for India originates a call from within India to somebody outside of their region or outside of India, you must ***not*** bypass the service of the India telecom operator (for example, by transferring or rerouting the call through your Teams VoIP network).

 Given these considerations, Microsoft supports compliance for acceptable use of both India's wireline and wireless numbers: